ceri-num/lct-data-science/01-intro/01-02-classification.md

 - The root Classifier.

-The root _Classifer_ class of the Classifier inheritance tree is expected to regroup all the useful methods common to all classifier.
+The root _Classifier_ class of the Classifier inheritance tree is expected to regroup all the useful methods common to all classifier.

 - A very simple classifier.